bandinura98/Wp-bulk-message-sender/README.md

 USAGE:
-first of all start the baileys-api in index page there is a CREATE SESSION button click that and create session than goto persons page add some person with name than goto groups and add groups and edit groups(group-person) than (optionally) goto the documents page and add some images (it can be used to send messages with) finally goto send message page it sends messages to the group of numbers optionally with or withouth images
+first of all start the baileys-api in sessions page there is a CREATE SESSION button click that and create session than goto persons page add some person with name than goto groups and add groups and edit groups(group-person) than (optionally) goto the documents page and add some images (it can be used to send messages with) finally goto send message page it sends messages to the group of numbers optionally with or withouth images